 It makes sense: The live advisor industry deals with large sums of money.
 So some of the lists you may find when you search for the best financial advisors are “pay to play.”

-In fact, each of the advisors who make on those lists must go through a rigorous review process.
+In fact, each of the advisors who make those lists goes through a rigorous review process.
 That includes at least some of these hurdles:

 - Phone interview